 - All kitchen users must abide by fire safety guidelines.

-- All residents who plan to use the kitchen, even occasionally, will be assigned to a kitchen group.
+- All residents will be assigned to a kitchen group.
 Refrigerator space, cupboards, and kitchen patrol duties are allocated by kitchen group.
 Kitchen groups are also responsible for ensuring that all group members are carrying out their individual cleaning duties.

 - All residents using the kitchen are required to clean up after themselves immediately.
 This includes washing dishes, wiping off counters and stoves, and putting trash and recycling in the appropriate bins.

-- Each week, one kitchen group is on “Kitchen Patrol.”
+- Each week, one kitchen group is on “Kitchen Cleanup Duty.”
 During that week group members are responsible for: (1) cleaning the group’s refrigerator; and (2) checking the overall cleanliness of the kitchen daily, typically in the evening.
 This check should include the following:

-- Check kitchen supplies, such as dishwashing fluid and stove cleaning cream and pads.
+- Check kitchen supplies, such as dishwashing fluid and stove cleaning cream, pads, and scrapers.

-- Check to see that all appliances are working and reporting any repairs that are needed.
+- Check to see that all appliances are working and report any repairs that are needed.

 - Empty clean dry dishes and utensils from dish racks.

-- It is not the kitchen patrol’s duty to wash dishes.
-The kitchen patrol is permitted to throw away any dirty dishes found unattended in the kitchen.
+- It is not the kitchen cleanup group’s duty to wash dishes.
+The kitchen cleanup group is permitted to throw away any dirty dishes found unattended in the kitchen.

-- OneSource staff are responsible for cleaning the kitchen floor once daily.
+- Janitorial staff are responsible for cleaning the kitchen floor once daily.
 The kitchen may be closed for 30 minutes daily for this purpose.
 Residents may not enter the kitchen during this time.

-- Periodically, the Blakeley RDs will convene Kitchen Meetings to discuss kitchen-related issues that have arisen.
-Each group must have at least one member present to represent that group.
+- Periodically, the Blakeley RDs may convene Kitchen Meetings to discuss kitchen-related issues that have arisen.

 - The use of the kitchen is a privilege, not a right.
 If the kitchen is not maintained in a sanitary and safe condition, it can be closed to particular individuals, groups, or all residents, depending on the nature of the problems encountered.